How Absinthe Is Made

-Coloration is accomplished by maceration of a percentage of the clear distillate with the herbs used for colouring.
+Coloration is accomplished by maceration of a percentage of the clear distillate with the herbs used for coloring.
 They can be added loose or in “tea bags” which makes filtration afterwards easier.

 The alembic is then sealed and heated until the surface of the copper lid becomes too hot to comfortably touch (from 50-55°c).
 The mixture is then allowed to cool before being removed and filtered.

 The coloration step lasts only 1 or 2 hours.
 An over-colored absinthe can easily get unbalanced and unpleasant.
-The next step is the filtration which removes all sediments left by the colouration step.
+The next step is the filtration which removes all sediments left by the coloration step.